yifanz/CSM213B/README.md

 ### Week 5 (Feb 6 - Feb 12)

-* Write proposal
+* Write proposal.
+* Setup development environment and repository branch.
-* Setup test environment in the lab
+* Setup test environment in the lab (thanks to Amr and Manoj for coming in on the weekend).
-* Proposed hardware changes to measure hardware power consumption
+* Proposed hardware changes to measure hardware power consumption.
-* Requested custom crystal from Dr. Pamarti's group
+* Requested custom crystal from Dr. Pamarti's group.

 ### Week 6 (Feb 13 - Feb 19)